-A small number of the companies we reviewed mentioned explicitly that they were closed to unsolicited submissions for the rest of 2017.
-I felt conflicted about including these companies but eventually chose to include them, because the plan is to update the Manuscript Guide every May from now on.
-Which means that this guide will still be referred to for at least part of 2018.
+A small number of the companies we reviewed mentioned explicitly that they were closed to unsolicited submissions for the rest of 2018.
+I felt conflicted about including these companies but eventually chose to include them, because I update the Manuscript Guide every spring.
+Which means that this guide will still be referred to for at least part of 2019.